3RR0b0t/3RR0b0t/README.md

 <!--[Brief Introduction]-->

 I am recent graduate specializing in Cybersecurity, equipped with a solid foundation in network security, cryptography, and risk management.
 Passionate about defending against cyber threats and ensuring the integrity of digital systems.
-Eager to apply acquired skills and knowledge to contribute effectively in the ever-evolving landscape of cybersecurity."
+Eager to apply acquired skills and knowledge to contribute effectively in the ever-evolving landscape of cybersecurity.

 ## Objective
 <!--[Provide Objective]-->